fundingrate/tradingview-webhooks/README.md

 # Tradingview-listener

 A simple service converting tradingview webhooks into exchange orders.
+Once started, the end user is able to submit commands via http.

 ## Software Dependancies